Story/Art: Paru Itagaki

 What They Say

-At a high school where the students are literally divided into predators and prey, it’s personal relationships that maintain the fragile peace.
-Who among them is a Beastar—an academic and social role model destined to become a leader in a society naturally rife with mistrust?
+At a high school where the students are literally divided into predators and prey, friendships maintain the fragile peace.
+Who among them will become a Beastar—a hero destined to lead in a society naturally rife with mistrust?

 Content: (please note that content portions of a review may contain spoilers):

-Extras include character design notes, bonus comics, and the creator’s afterword.
+Extras include the story thus far, the cast of characters, character design notes, bonus comics, and storyboards.

 Art Grade: C